XinnuoXu/DRank/README.md

 ### Supervised learning <br />
+Based on the data collected from AMT, we train a supervised learning model to predict the quality of dialogues.
+The model is multi-heads self-attention with position embedding.

 ![image](https://github.com/XinnuoXu/msr_dialog_ranking/blob/master/supervised_learning.png)

 Supervised learning is working in folder `supervised_learning/discriminator` based on [AllenNLP](https://allennlp.org/tutorials).
 You need to create a conda enviornment first by running

 ```